kercre123/fridge-tracker-hfdc/README.md

 # Hunger Free Dallas County fridge tracker software

-This repo contains the software used to track community fridge usage by Hunger Free Dallas County (The Food Grid).
+This repo contains the software used by Hunger Free Dallas County (The Food Grid) to track community fridge usage.

 ## Overview